PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

 	-Robot Equipment: Randomize which 8 pieces of equipment Cube and Taro will need to equip in order to unlock their extra skills.
 This will not change which skills they are able to use, even if the equipment normally uses a skill in battle (they won't be able to learn Bang Bang Booom! if one of their skill equipment is the Cola Bottle, as an example).
 	  There is a new NPC located in the antique shop during the Mecha chapter, Mock Toei, that will tell you which pieces of equipment will unlock skills for robots.
-	  Skill-granting equipment will always be guranteed to be something both Taro and Cube can equip.
+	  Skill-granting equipment will always be guranteed to be something Cube can equip, but Taro may not be able to.

 	-Character Colors: Menu and battle sprites for characters will be assigned random color sets taken from other characters.
 Currently, overworld sprites are not affected by this.